10 Operations and Analytics

 - Integrated public transit

-10.1 Understanding fundamental issues with ingress
+10.1 Understanding basic issues with ingress

 - Identify the system’s bottlenecks